adudu21isme/adudu21isme/LinuxEncryptUserHomePostInstall.md

 Since i am using a distro based off arch linux, the commands will be for arch linux.
 1. Open Terminal/Konsole or such.

-2. Install gocryptfs if you have not then run `sudo pacman -S gocryptfs`.
+2. Install gocryptfs, if you have not then run `sudo pacman -S gocryptfs`.

 3. Once Installed, create another login-able user, you will need this other user (this is to make it more easy).